-Automatic / manual mode O AUTO
+Automatic / manual mode 0 AUTO

 The output is set to automatic mode and can be switched for test purposes to manual mode (O ON, O OFF).
 When the manual mode has been selected, an icon appears under the text line.
-An active output (pump running) is identifiable, if the symbol combination comprising collector, pre-run and return arrows are displayed as a rotating graphic.

-Settings: AUTO the output switches according to the program diagram OFF the output switches off
+Settings: AUTO the output switches according to the program diagram ON the output switches off OFF the output switches on